RedisLabs/redislabs-docs/content/rs/concepts/intercluster-replication.md

 geographically redundant applications, and keeping data closers to your user's locations.
 MMR is always multi-directional amongst the clusters configured in the Active-Active database.
-For unidirectional replication, please see the ReplicaOf capabilities in Redis Enterprise Software.
+For unidirectional replication, please see the Replica Of capabilities in Redis Enterprise Software.

 ## Example of synchronization